Causal Duration Analysis with Diff-in-Diff: Motivation and Background

 Assumption 1 states that having an outcome of $1$ is absorbing state.
 This means that if an individual has an outcome of $1$ at time $t$, then that individual's outcome is equal to $1$ in all future periods, and similarly for potential outcomes.
-In the schools setting this follows simply from the definition of the outcome: a student cannot un-pass the exam.
+This captures the notion that $Y_{i,t}=1$ indicates that some spell has ended.

 Assumption 2 imposes conditions on potential outcomes that are standard in difference-in-differences.
-We assume that individuals do not anticipate treatment, and so observed outcomes in periods strictly prior to $t^{*}$ are identical to those in the counterfactual world in which there is no intervention.
-A no-anticipation condition was introduced into the literature on causal duration analysis by \cite{Abbring2003}.
-In addition, we assume there are no spill-overs between groups.
-That is, the treatment of students in school $1$ has no impact on students in other schools.
-More formally, the potential outcomes of students in other schools under the no-treatment counterfactual are equal to their realized outcomes.
-However, this does not rule out spill-overs between individuals in the same group.
+2.i requires that individuals do not anticipate treatment, and so observed outcomes in periods weakly prior to $t^{*}$ (and thus strictly prior to the treatment time) are identical to those in the counterfactual world in which there is no intervention.
+A no-anticipation condition was introduced in causal duration analysis by \cite{Abbring2003}.
+2.ii imposes that the treatment of individuals in Group $1$ does not impact (spill-over onto) individuals in other groups.
+However, we do not rule out spill-overs between individuals in the same group.